-- To restore the shine, use polishing compound.
+- To restore the shine, use the polishing compound.
 I like Meguiar’s Ultimate Polish because it creates a showroom shine.
-Apply some of the polish to the surface and buff if with clean microfiber cloth by hand or use a buffing machine.
+Apply some of the polish to the surface and buff it with a clean microfiber cloth by hand or use a buffing machine.
 Wipe off the residue and re-apply wax or sealant.

 2. Medium Clear Coat Damage.
-If buffing was not enough, you’ll need to do some sanding.
+If buffing is not enough, you’ll need to do some sanding.

 - Use automotive wet/dry 2,000 grit sandpaper.
 You can do wet or dry sanding.
 I like wet sanding much better because it doesn’t clog the sandpaper and cuts faster.
 Soak sandpaper in cold water for 10 min.
-Spray the area with water and lightly sand using back and forth motion.
-Wash off sandpaper after 3-4 sweeps.
+Spray the area with water and lightly sand using a back-and-forth motion.
+Wash off the sandpaper after 3-4 sweeps.

 - After you are done, the area might be a little dull.
 You can easily restore the shine with some rubbing compound and a polisher.